zjsong/SACL/README.md

-# SACL
-PyTorch code for "Enhancing Sound Source Localization via False Negative Elimination"
+# Semantic-Aware Contrastive Learning (SACL)
+This repository hosts the PyTorch code for the sound source localization approach SACL.

+Code is coming soon...